Business Processes Automation for Distributed Companies

 However, there are occasions when the quest to automate a process that is fundamental to the entire business cannot be serviced by an out-of-the-box solution, either through a complete lack of available solutions or due to those that are available not satisfying their functional requirements.
 Under such circumstances, many companies choose to pursue custom development.

 Can a trade-off be found between procuring off-the-shelf solutions and creating a custom system from scratch?
 In certain circumstances, such a compromise may be attainable.
 It may be feasible, for example, to develop supplementary features for ready-made solutions or integrate them with custom software.
-However, it’s worth noting that the feasibility of such an approach depends upon the complexity and scale of the IT product.
-Generally, the more intricate and large-scale the product, the more time-consuming and costly it would be to modify it based on the individual needs of a company.
+However, such an approach depends on the product’s complexity and scale.
+The more large-scale it is, the more time-consuming and costly it would be to modify it.

-At the same time, there are whole ready-made platforms on which applications can be built.
-A typical example of this type of solution is the Salesforce Platform (also known as Force.com), which specializes in the automation of customer relationship management (CRM), marketing, sales, service, and related analytics.
-This platform as a service (PaaS) allows users to create additional applications that are then hosted on the Salesforce infrastructure and integrated with its core software.
+There are ready-made platforms applications can be built on.
+A typical example of this type of solution is the Salesforce Platform.
+It specializes in the automation of customer relationship management, marketing, sales, service, and analytics.
+This platform as a service (PaaS) allows users to create additional applications hosted on the Salesforce infrastructure and integrated with its software.

 In addition, most ready-made solutions have an API, which allows them to be integrated with other software.
 We often deal with the integration of different IT systems with each other.
 We have had a cause, in particular, to integrate SAP, Salesforce, Xero, PayPal, Stripe, ActiveCampaign, Google Search Console, Google Analytics, Google Maps, etc.